 As it were is not a highfalutin, outmoded, or superfluous phrase.

-Here are a couple of other examples of acknowledged masters using as it were:
+Here are a few more examples of acknowledged masters using as it were:

-The things he invented were as real to [Balzac] as the things he knew, and his actual experience is overlaid with a thousand thicknesses, as it were, of imaginary experience [italics added].
+The things he invented were as real to [Balzac] as the things he knew, and his actual experience is overlaid with a thousand thicknesses, as it were, of imaginary experience.

 — Henry James, “Honoré de Balzac,” in The Art of Criticism: Henry James on the Theory and the Practice of Fiction